logo

 Stagger on, dear reader, to find out.

 One reason, is because of how immediate CWD can appear to take over its host, which can lose its fear of humans as it body rapidly wastes away.
-An infected deer can appear to be perfectly healthy for up to two years before succumbing to the disease suddenly.
+An infected deer can appear to be perfectly healthy for up to two years before succumbing to the disease in a matter of months.

 Prairie problems